florentpoujol/Daneel/readme.md

 Daneel is a framework for [CraftStudio][] that aims to extend and render more flexible to use the API, as well as to bring news fonctionnalities.

 Daneel never deprecate anything from the current CraftStudio's API which remains usable in its entirety [as decribed in the scripting reference][CSscriptingreference] on the offical wiki.
-Daneel mostly add new objects, new functions on existing objects and sometimes allow to pass different argument types on existing functions.
+Daneel mostly add new objects, new functions on existing objects and sometimes allow to pass different argument types and new arguments on existing functions.

 ## Conventions